 1. How to install iTunes correctly on Windows 10 and Windows 8

 First, if you have already installed an iTunes version on your non-Windows 8 PC, de-authorisize your PC from iTunes.
 Why?
-Because after upgrading to Windows 8, iTunes will recognize the Windows 8 PC as a new device meaning you will have 2 out of 5 allowed devices consumed with one and the same PC.
+Because after upgrading to Windows 8 or Windows 10, iTunes will recognize the Windows 8 PC as a new device meaning you will have 2 out of 5 allowed devices consumed with one and the same PC.
 And iTunes will only allow 5 devices authorized with one single iTunes account at all!

 Second, be sure that either it is your first iTunes installation on your PC or you uninstalled iTunes properly before you moved to Windows 8.
 Here’s a good deinstallation guide to follow exactly!

 - Download and save the full install package from iTunes on your hard drive.
 Do not use the web installer!
 So don’t go to iTunes and just hit Install.
 You need to use to download and save the file!